Line S1 (Beijing Subway): Description

+The line is 10.236 km long, with 9.953 km elevated and 0.283 km underground.
+There are eight stations.

-Six-coach maglev trains were built by the Tangshan Railway Vehicle, a subsidiary of CRRC.
-It is China's 3rd commercial maglev train in operation.
+Six-coach maglev trains were built by the CRRC Tangshan, a subsidiary of CRRC.
+It is China's third commercial maglev train in operation.
 Line S1 is part of Beijing's attempts to tackle environmental problems caused by heavy car use, coal burning and fast urbanization by upgrading its urban rail systems.